-18 Inconvenient Truths About Assessment
+18 Inconvenient Truths About Assessment Of Learning

 by Terry Heick

 I. In terms of pedagogy, the primary purpose of an assessment is to provide data to revise planned instruction.
-It should provide an obvious answer to the question, ‘What next?’
+It should provide an obvious answer to the question, “So?
+So what?
 What now?”

-2. It’s an extraordinary amount of work to design precise and personalized assessments that illuminate pathways forward for individual students–likely too much for one teacher to do so consistently for every student.
+II.
+It’s an extraordinary amount of work to design precise and personalized assessments that illuminate pathways forward for individual students–likely too much for one teacher to do so consistently for every student.
 This requires rethinking of learning models, or encourages corner-cutting.
 (Or worse, teacher burnout.)

-3. Literacy (reading and writing ability) can obscure content knowledge.
+III.
+Literacy (reading and writing ability) can obscure content knowledge.
 Further, language development, lexical knowledge (VL), and listening ability are all related to mathematical and reading ability (Flanagan 2006).
 This can mean that it’s often easier to assess something other than an academic standard than it is knowledge of the standard itself.
 It may not tell you what you want it to, but it’s telling you something.

-6. Teachers often see understanding or achievement or career and college-readiness; students often see grades and performance (e.g., a lack or abundance of failure) (Atkinson 1964).
+VI.
+Teachers often see understanding or achievement or career and college-readiness; students often see grades and performance (e.g., a lack or abundance of failure) (Atkinson 1964).

-7. Self-evaluation and self-grading are different.
+VII.
+Self-evaluation and self-grading are different.
 ‘Self-evaluation’ does not mean that the students determine the grades for their assignments and courses instead of the teacher.
 Here, self-evaluation refers to the understanding and application of explicit criteria to one’s own work and behavior for the purpose of judging if one has met specified goals (Andrade 2006).

 VIII.
 If the assessment is not married to curriculum and learning models, it’s just another assignment.
 That is, if the data gleaned from the assessment isn’t used immediately to substantively revise planned instruction, it’s at best practice, and at worst, extra work for the teacher and student.
 If assessment, curriculum, and learning models don’t ‘talk’ to one another, there is slack in the chain.